getgrav/grav-learn/pages/10.cookbook/01.general-recipes/docs.md

 ##### Solution:

-The simplest way to provide a solution for this problem is to make use of Grav's [media functionality](../../content/media) which allows a page to be aware of the images available in it's folder.
+The simplest way to provide a solution for this problem is to make use of Grav's [media functionality](../../content/media) which allows a page to be aware of the images available in its folder.

 Let's assume you have a page you've called `gallery.md` and also you have a variety of images in the same directory.
 The filenames themselves are not important as we will just iterate over each of the images.
 Because we want to have extra data associated with each image, we will include a `meta.yaml` file for each image.
 For example we have a few images: